 15 types of volunteer work and how to choose the right one

-Volunteering is one of the best ways to use your skills for good and immerse into another culture.
-Read about the benefits and different types of volunteer work and how to find the best one for you.
+Volunteering is a great way to use your skills for good and immerse yourself into another culture.
+Find out the types of volunteer work and how to find the best one for you.

 It's been 7 years now since I had my first volunteer jobs in Australia and Asia.
 Many more volunteer experiences followed and I couldn’t be more grateful for what I learned.
 In this article I'd like to share some of that knowledge and introduce you to the different types of volunteer work.

 I will tell you why you should volunteer, what to expect from the different volunteer jobs and how to find out which one is the right one for you.
 Are you ready to add some extra value to your travels?